-Udalls Cove encompasses nearly 33 acres of beautifully diverse wetlands, forests, and salt marshes between the towns of Little Neck Bay and Douglas Manor in Queens County, New York.
+Udall's Cove encompasses nearly 33 acres of diverse wetlands, forests, and salt marshes between the towns of Little Neck Bay and Douglas Manor in Queens County.
 A wide variety of activities may be enjoyed within the grounds, including hiking, nature observation and photography, bird watching, and even fishing.
 There are no designated parking areas but street-side parking is available.

-Several short hiking trails wind their way through the property enabling the visitor to experience the extraordinary vistas of the Ravine, Cove, and Little Neck Bay.
+Several short hiking trails wind their way through the property.

 ***Stay Safe- Bring a Friend When Out On the Trails***

-From the LIE, exit at Little Neck Parkway.
-Little Neck parkway ends at 255th Street.
+From the Long Island Expressway, exit at Little Neck Parkway and follow this road until it ends at 255th Street.
 There are no designated parking areas but street-side parking is available.

 For your safety and protection of the property, the following regulations are in place:

-- Fishing at saltwater sites is regulated by NYSDEC (see Important Links)
+- Fishing at saltwater sites is regulated by NYSDEC.
+See Rules and Regulations.

 - Unauthorized use of motor vehicles is prohibited.
 This includes cars, trucks, motorcycles and ATVs.

 How We Manage Udall's Cove & Ravine Natural Resource Area